 If you have questions about Form 8962 or other tax-related questions, please visit www.irs.gov or talk with a tax preparer.

 Federal regulations allow premium tax credits to be used only for benefits that are considered essential health benefits and may not be used for benefits that are not considered essential health benefits, such as acupuncture.

-If you are receiving a tax credit, the law requires your insurer to keep you covered in your health insurance for a certain period of time, even if you aren't paying premiums.
+If you are receiving a tax credit, the law requires your insurance company to keep you covered under your health insurance plan for a certain period of time, even if you are not paying premiums.
 This is called a grace period.

-If you don't start paying your premiums again by the end of the grace period (after 90 days), your coverage is terminated.
-Even if your coverage is terminated, your insurer counts you as covered during the first month you stopped paying.
+If you don't start paying your premiums again by the end of the grace period (after 90 days), your health insurance coverage is terminated.
+Even if your coverage is terminated, your insurance company counts you as covered during the first month you stopped paying.

-If your coverage is terminated because you did not pay your monthly bills, the IRS will hold you responsible when you file your taxes for the tax credit applied to your coverage during the first month you stopped paying.
+If your coverage is terminated because you did not pay your monthly premiums, the IRS will still hold you responsible when you file your taxes for the tax credit applied to your coverage during the first month you stopped paying.

 The insurance companies all have legal names and marketing names, which may or may not be the same.
 For the purposes of Form 1095-A, we are required by law to indicate the legal name in Part I Box 3, "Policy issuer's name."
 The list below shows the legal and marketing names.